How to view your zoetrope vinyl

 Viewing through your camera/phone

-1. Spin the vinyl at the speed specified for your design (33, 45, or 78 RPM) and video it at 30fps.
+2. Pop your vinyl on and spin it at the speed specified for your design (33, 45, or 78 RPM).

 Tip: If you are struggling to get your camera to stick to 30fps, try downloading the ‘ilumiscope’ app (for iPhone).
 This works very well.